Trump’s Arizona Rally Promises To Stoke Another Kind Of Racial Conflict

 “We’re in a struggle over the issue of immigration,” Spencer told HuffPost.
 “Any time we get this ‘racism’ cry, there’s always some purpose to it.
 It’s usually to defeat any attempt to secure our borders or enforce our immigration laws.
 It’s to intimidate people.”

 Trump has had more political success pushing his contentious views on immigration than with his admiration for Confederate statues.
-But the debate over immigration bears similar racial undertones to the debate about whether to keep Confederate monuments standing in public places, according to Lee Bebout, a professor at the University of Arizona who specializes in the study of white identity.
+But the debate over immigration bears similar racial undertones to the debate about whether to keep Confederate monuments standing in public places, according to Lee Bebout, a professor at Arizona State University who specializes in the study of white identity.

 “There’s an extreme white supremacy, what we think of as the [Ku Klux] Klan, mainstream Nazi groups,” Bebout told HuffPost.
 “But then there are mainstream white supremacists that would never consider themselves white supremacists… You have people who are elected officials who enact policies that support the same agendas as those groups, whether they identify as white supremacists or not.”

-Note: CORRECTION: A previous version of this story misstated Lee Bebout’s professional affiliation.
-He is a professor at Arizona State University, not the University of Arizona.